-Magic Kingdom and Epcot are Disney World’s two most popular parks.
-They’re both great, but they’re both very different from one another.
+Magic Kingdom is Walt Disney World’s most popular park, but Epcot is a close rival.
+So it’s understandable that folks might be having a tough time choosing between the two.
 I’ve been to both more times than I could ever count and each park has a totally unique experience.

-Trying to decide where to spend your time at Disney can be overwhelming, so I made this guide to provide a straightforward comparison of WDW’s two “big” parks.
+It can be tough to consider all the differences between the two, so I made this guide to provide a straightforward comparison of WDW’s two “big” parks.

 Magic Kingdom or Epcot? – The Short Answer

 Magic Kingdom is best for young children, families, and anyone who wants the full “Disney” theme park experience.
-Epcot is best for adults, older kids, and anyone who loves great food and international cultures.
+Epcot is best for adults, older kids, and anyone who loves great food and interactive educational opportunities.
 Both parks are quite large and have a wide variety of attractions.

 There is an endless number of things to do at both parks.
 I’ve broken them up into three sections for you: Rides, Restaurants, and Attractions.